akarimp/Oceanlyz/docs/3_Getting_Started_Python.rst

 Operating System
 ----------------

 This code can be run on Windows, Mac, and Linux.
 However, make sure any given path is compatible with a running operating system.
-In particular, “\\” is used in Windows path, while “/” is used in Mac or Linux path.
-For example, if a path is “C:\\” on Windows machine, it would be “C:/” on Mac or Linux.
+In particular, "\\" is used in Windows path, while "/" is used in Mac or Linux path.
+For example, if a path is "C:\\" on Windows machine, it would be "C:/" on Mac or Linux.

 Required Programing Language